gforce-sh/gforce-sh.github.io/docs/building-towards-react/ReactBuildingBlocks.md

 - Destination
 - Type of transport request (4-seater, premium, van etc)

-In React, a state is a simple JS object, that can be stored interally in a component.
+In React, a state is a simple JS object, that can be stored internally in a component, whose value is persisted across re-renders.

 - A state should be private to the component it is created in.
 - If we violate this principle of encapsulation, we end up with tighly coupled code that is hard to interpret, change and extend. **We don't want to do this**.